This Is Why You Should Be Worried About Facial Recognition Boarding Passes

-If you have flown with JetBlue or Delta airlines lately, you might recall a new program that allows passengers to board their flights with a facial recognition scan.
-However, you might not have known that these systems were also the first phase of the Department of Homeland Security’s (DHS) “Biometric Exit” program, which has been in place since June of last year, Slate reports.
+If you have flown with JetBlue or Delta airlines lately, you might have had the option to board the plane by smiling for a camera.
+However, you might not have known that these systems were the first phase of the Department of Homeland Security’s (DHS) “Biometric Exit” program, which was rolled out back in June 2016.

 Now, customs and airline officials say this technology may soon replace our paper boarding passes for good.
 But how does it work, exactly, and should we be concerned about our privacy?
 Here’s what you need to know.